NoR47000/VRVolleyball/README.md

 Go to File >Build settings > player settings > XR-plugin Managment and add Open VR Loader

-Go to Window > SteamVR Input, click on save and generate
+Go to Window > SteamVR Input, click on save and generate Body needs to not interact with itself otherwise the hands arm and body will collide and create an unstoppable vibration, if it does, go to Edit> Project Settings> Physics find the interaction matrix and unselect the BodyxBody checkbox

 Add mesh collider to leftHand and rightHand Objects to player gameObject in the scene (player > steamVRObjects).